oscar-bender-stone/honors-thesis/source/1_introduction.typ

 Information systems have been extensively studied via _measurements_ in Algorithmic Information Theory (AIT).
 The founding idea of AIT is the Minimum Description Length (MDL) principle, that the best definition for an object is the smallest description that describes it.
-This is formalized as Kolmogorv complexity of a binary string, the length of the smallest program that computes that string (see @intro_kolmogorov_complexity).
+This informal definition needs to be refined due to the Richard-Berry paradox, which asks if the following number
+exists: "'the least natural number that cannot be described in less than twenty words.'" @intro_kolmogorov_complexity.
+If such a number exists, this short description contradicts itself, but if no such number exists, then all numbers can be described with less than twenty words.
+To address this paradox, Kolmogorov defined a description as a _program_, and the Kolmogorov complexity of a string as the length of the _smallest program_ that computes that string (see @intro_kolmogorov_complexity).
 This program is defined via a Turing-computable programming language [REWORD], and there is a different constant factor depending on the language, but AIT focuses on the asymptotic complexity.
 Using this notion of information, AIT provides the underlying cause